hyeoncheon/bogo/README.md

 * exports to Google Cloud Monitoring (fka Stackdriver Monitoring)

 Currently, the default (not fallback) exporter is the Stackdriver exporter.
+For using this exporter, the prober VM should runs on the GCE vm to interact with Google Cloud Monitoring automatically without any additional exporter configuration.

-The exported data will be found on the project's monitoring explorer and you can find two metrics as below:
+You can find the exported metrics on the project's monitoring explorer:

 * `custom.googleapis.com/bogo/ping/packet_loss`
 * `custom.googleapis.com/bogo/ping/rtt_average`